 Christina Putman is an associate attorney in the firm’s Chicago office.
-Focusing her practice in product liability, premises liability, medical malpractice, construction defect, catastrophic loss and complex commercial litigation, Ms. Putman has extensive experience in taking and defending depositions, legal research and writing dispositive motions.
+Focusing her practice in product liability, premises liability, medical malpractice, construction defect, catastrophic loss and complex commercial litigation, Ms. Putman has extensive experience in trial preparation, taking and defending depositions, legal research and writing dispositive motions.

 Prior to joining Segal McCambridge, Ms. Putman worked as an associate at a Midwest litigation firm.
 She also served as an associate at multiple litigation firms in Chicago and as a judicial intern for The Honorable Annette Ziegler of the Wisconsin Supreme Court.

 Outside of her work in the legal arena, Ms. Putman is a marathon runner, triathlete and is fluent in French.
+She also enjoys spending time with friends and family, cooking and traveling.

 Professional & Civic Involvement